tom-davies/pi-guide/docs/security.md

 1. Enable the "root" user, using `sudo passwd root`.
 Choose a secure password for this "root" user.
 2. Log out of the user "pi". `logout`
 3. Log in as root, with the secure password you set.
-4. Rename the user pi to your chosen username. `usermod -l rasp pi`
+4. Rename the user pi to your chosen username. `usermod -l chosen-name pi`
-5. Change the user's home directory to match the new name. `usermod -m -d /home/rasp rasp`
+5. Change the user's home directory to match the new name. `usermod -m -d /home/chosen-name chosen-name`
 6. Logout and back in with the new username.
 7. Change the password to something more secure. `passwd`
 8. Check that your user still has the correct privileges. `sudo apt-get update`